-Bazley was astute enough to realise that access to rivers, drains and canals was a corner stone of the rising popularity of angling and worked hard to negotiate cheap rail tickets for all anglers, not just members of the National Federation.
-Cheaper fares meant anglers could go further afield for same price, or travel to fish more often.
+Bazley was astute enough to realise that access to rivers, drains and canals was a corner stone of the rising popularity of angling and worked hard to negotiate cheap rail tickets for all anglers, not just members of the NFA.
+Cheaper fares meant anglers could go further afield for the same price, or travel to fish more often.

-We think that many of the techniques employed in modern times are brand new, but often they are not.
-Jim Bazley studied and wrote about atmospheric changes, water temperature, fish movement in rivers, coloured baits, the use of raw and cooked meats and back shotting the line.
+We think that many of the angling techniques employed in modern times are brand new, but often they are not.
+Jim Bazley studied and wrote about atmospheric changes, water temperature, fish movement in rivers, coloured baits, the use of raw and cooked meats, and back shotting the line.

 Bazley’s angling exploits were legendary.
-He was the only angler to win the single match the All-England Angling Championship twice and was a member of the Leeds All-England Team winners in 1909, 1910, 1914 and 1928.
-Bazley’s 30 lb pike, taken in February 1928 from Hornsea Mere, shared the record of being the largest fish taken in Yorkshire in the first part of 20th century.
+He was the only angler to win the single weight All-England Angling Championship twice and was a member of the Leeds All-England Team winners in 1909, 1910, 1914 and 1928.
+Bazley’s 30lb pike, taken in February 1928 from Hornsea Mere, shared the record of being the largest fish taken in Yorkshire in the first part of 20th century.

-Highly observant with an exceptional memory and keen sense of humour he was always willing to give advice and guidance.
-A regular on angling’s after dinner speech circuit, his wit and humour were always in great demand.
-His generosity knew no bounds and after a successful day fishing he would often leave parcels of trout, or coarse fish at various stations along his route for the less fortunate.
+Highly observant with an exceptional memory and keen sense of humour, Jim was always willing to give advice and guidance.
+A regular on angling’s after dinner speech circuit, his wit was always in great demand.
+His generosity knew no bounds and after a successful day fishing he would often leave parcels of trout, or coarse fish, at various stations along his route for the less fortunate.

 After trout fishing on the Ure in 1933 he caught a chill and never recovered.
 The angling world was shocked by his premature death.
-Buried at Horsforth Cemetery, the branches of the National Federation of Anglers raised more than £42 to purchase a commemorative granite headstone.
+Buried at Horsforth Cemetery, the branches of the NFA raised more than £42 to purchase a commemorative granite headstone.
 The inscription still reads: